OsaPL/Versus-Brawl/Mapping guidelines.md

 ﻿# Mapping
-These are general guidelines, tips, explanations that will make the map more enjoyable and less janky, for this mod.
+These are general guidelines, tips, explanations that will make your map/gamemode more enjoyable and less janky, for this mod.
+If you have any questions, suggestions or requests, feel free to DM me.

+- `F8` now does a hard-reload of the map (this saved me EONS of time)
+- `PreScriptReload()` will now reload the map automatically, to stay synced and reduce crashes due to a pointer fuckup or weird timing issues.
+Can be turned off with 👻`noReloads=true` flag

 ### Navigation
 1. Take into account that `jump nav point` will be used regardles of species by NPCs, so make it jumpable even for slowest ones.